 - Earnings per share

-Along with the above factors, P/E ratio can also significantly fluctuate depending upon the economic and market conditions.
+Along with the above factors, this ratio can also significantly fluctuate depending upon the economic and market conditions.

 P/E Ratio Formula

-The basic formula to calculate P/E ratio is fairly standard and is as under:
+The basic formula to calculate the price-earnings ratio is fairly standard and is as under:

 P/E Ratio = Market Price per Share / Earnings per Share